 The following year, after British Prime Minister Lloyd George appointed Churchill as secretary of state for the colonies, one of his primary responsibilities was laying the foundation for a future Jewish state, a task that was often met with stiff opposition from members of Parliament.
 Between Churchill’s appointment and the beginning of World War II in 1939, more than 400,000 Jews legally immigrated to Palestine.

-As world war II raged across Europe, Churchill wrote to Foreign Secretary Robert Anthony Eden in 1944.
-He wrote, “There is no doubt that this is probably the greatest and most horrible crime ever committed in the whole history of the world, and it has been done by scientific machinery by nominally civilized men in the name of a great state and one of the leading races of Europe.”
+As World War II raged across Europe, Churchill wrote to Foreign Secretary Robert Anthony Eden in 1944.
+He wrote of the Holocaust, “There is no doubt that this is probably the greatest and most horrible crime ever committed in the whole history of the world, and it has been done by scientific machinery by nominally civilized men in the name of a great state and one of the leading races of Europe.”